-The 55MFE is not a submersible engine.
-Due to the extreme operating conditions this engine may experience during combat, BRP has incorporated a crankcase drain system to allow the engine to be de-watered should submersion occur.
-This de-watering system will allow the operator to quickly remove water from inside the engine, re-start the engine, and operate the CRRC to get out of harms way.
-BRP has develop this de-water procedure to quickly purge the engine of water and to lubricate the critical components of the engine.
-In most cases this will allow the operator to return to normal operation without damage to the engine.
-Submersion of the 55MFE should be avoided at all costs.
+The MFE outboard is NOT a submersible engine.
+However, due to the extreme operating conditions this engine may experience, a crankcase drain system has been provided to allow the engine to be de-watered should submersion occur during deployment or accidental rollover.

+This system allows the operator to quickly remove water and re-start the engine in an emergency situation.
+In most cases the engine can be returned to normal operation without damage.

+Submersion of the outboard should be avoided if possible.
 Damage could occur to the engine wiring harness and water could contaminate the oiling system.
-Extended submersion, particularly in salt water could result in corrosion of internal components such as piston rings, cylinder sleeves, and bearing.
+Extended submersion, particularly in salt water, could result in corrosion of internal components such as piston rings, cylinder sleeves, and bearings.

+Once an outboard has been submerged in fresh or salt water, it must be serviced and started within three (3) hours of recovery.
+Immediate service can minimize the corrosive effect that air has on the polished surfaces of the crankshaft, connecting rods, and internal powerhead bearings.

+IMPORTANT: If the outboard cannot be started or serviced immediately, it should be resubmerged in fresh water to avoid exposure to the atmosphere.